CARocha/moksaya/README.md

 ### Elasticsearch Backend :

 This is an experimental functionality  I have been playing around for a while, If you would like to setup the elastic search get the server here <http://www.elasticsearch.org/download/>
-Furthermore I am using Django-haystack to integerate the elasticsearch with this project.You would have to specify Haystack Connection :
+Furthermore I am using Django-haystack to integerate the elasticsearch with this project.You would have to specify Haystack Connection in the settings.py file :

 	    HAYSTACK_CONNECTIONS = {
 	    'default': {